Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ ] Zombies drop gems on death
 [ ] Quest Kill the vampire
 [ ] Splash Screen
--- CURRENT --
 [ ] Cave Level
 [ ] Ability Tree
--- RELEASE 1ST JANUARY --
+[RELEASE]
-The plan is to release several game modes like the warcraft 3 custom maps When the player loads into the game they start in the open world mode.
-To begin with this will be hard core mode and won't be possible to persist characters.
+-- The plan is to release several game modes like the warcraft 3 custom maps -- When the player loads into the game they start in the open world mode.
+To begin with this will be hard -- core mode and won't be possible to persist characters.
-In the future the player will be able to store their character inside an sql database Game Modes include MMO, Dota, Base defense,
+-- In the future the player will be able to store their character inside an sql database -- Game Modes include MMO, Dota, Base defense,
-[ ] Character - Swordsman
 [ ] Items
 [ ] Attributes (Intelligence, Strength, Agility)
 [ ] Cooldown widget
 [ ] Health bars
 [ ] Remove old atlas sprites
+[ ] Character - Swordsman
+[ ] Archer Ability - Long shot
+[ ] Archer Ability - Ice Arrow
+[ ] Archer Ability - Split Arrow
+[COMPLETED]
 [x] Fix Bug - blue orb shoots off if target is killed [x] Archer
 [x] FIX BUG Sometimes left click does not register attack